mnarc123/WeightLiftingPredictions/README.md

 ### Model Performance

-The Random Forest model showed an out-of-bag error of 0.57%, suggesting high accuracy.
-Further validation on the testing set confirmed the model's high predictive power with an accuracy of 99.61%.
+The Random Forest model demonstrated exceptional performance with an out-of-bag error rate of 0.35%, indicating a high level of accuracy at 99.65%.
+This robust accuracy suggests that the model is highly effective in predicting the manner in which weight lifting exercises are performed, confirming its predictive power and reliability when applied to unseen data.

 ### Variable Importance